eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 In EOS smart contract development, a multi-index table is a database-like data structure that allows developers to store and manage data in a persistent and efficient manner.
 Multi-index tables are defined using the `eosio::multi_index` template class, and can store any number of rows, each of which contains a set of related data elements.

-Multi-index tables are often used in EOS smart contract development to store data that needs to be accessed frequently and efficiently, such as user account balances, transaction history, or other important information.
+Multi-index tables are often used to store data that needs to be accessed frequently and efficiently, such as user account balances, transaction history, or other important information.
 Because multi-index tables are implemented as an on-chain database, they can be accessed and modified by other smart contracts, as well as by external applications through the EOSIO API.

 Here's an example of a simple multi-index table definition: